Follower Agnostic Methods for Stackelberg Games

 where \(y^{(0)}\) is some initialization for the iterative solver of variational inequality.
-For example, when the lower level problem is just a convex optimization problem with objective function \(g(x,\cdot)\) a popular choice of \(H\) is projected gradient descent, i.e. \( H_k(y;x)= \proj_Y(y-\stepY_k \nabla_y g(x,y)),\) where \(\proj_Y\) denotes the orthogonal projection on \(Y\) and \(\gamma_k\) is the step size.
-Note that to construct the gradient estimator in \eqref{eq: GradEstimator} the leader need not know the exact description of update rule \(H\).
-For most of the paper, we shall concisely denote \(y^{(k)}(x)\) and \(y^{(k)}(\hat{x})\) as \(\tilde{y}^{(k)}\) and \(y^{(k)}\) respectively. \end{itemize} \begin{remark} We note that the gradient estimator \eqref{eq: GradEstimator} is not exactly the zeroth-order gradient estimator from \cite{spall1997one,flaxman2004online}.
-Indeed, the zeroth order estimator introduced there is
+For example, when the lower level problem is just a convex optimization problem with objective function \(g(x,\cdot)\), a typical choice of \(H_k\) is projected gradient descent, i.e. \( H_k(y;x)= \proj_Y(y-\stepY_k \nabla_y g(x,y)),\) where \(\proj_Y\) denotes the orthogonal projection on \(Y\) and \(\gamma_k\) is the step size.
+Note that, in order to construct the gradient estimator in \eqref{eq: GradEstimator}, the leader \emph{need not} know the exact description of update rule \(H_k\).
+For most of the paper, we shall concisely denote \(y^{(k)}(x)\) and \(y^{(k)}(\hat{x})\) as \(\tilde{y}^{(k)}\) and \(y^{(k)}\) respectively.